198808xc/OrganSegC2F/README.md

 It outperforms OrganSegC2F by 84.50% vs. 82.37% on the NIH pancreas segmentation dataset.

+#### Also NOTE: some functions have been optimized in the repository OrganSegRSTN, but not yet been transferred here.
+  I will do these things in the near future - they do not impact performance, but will make the testing process MUCH faster.

 #### **Yuyin Zhou is the main contributor to this repository.**

 Yuyin Zhou proposed the algorithm, created the framework and implemented main functions.